COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Light Therapy

-Light therapy is exposure to light that is brighter than indoor light but not as bright as direct sunlight.
-Do not use ultraviolet light, full-spectrum light, heat lamps, or tanning lamps for light therapy.
+Light therapy is the main treatment for seasonal affective disorder (SAD).
+It's used for other conditions too.
+It is exposure to light that is brighter than indoor light but not as bright as direct sunlight.

 The most common side effects of light therapy include:

 You can relieve these side effects by decreasing the amount of time you spend under the light.